yinonov/vivid-3/.github/CONTRIBUTING.md

 # Contributor guidelines template

+## Project commands

+### Building

+`npm run nx build <project-name>`

+If you want to build the docs, run `npm run nx build docs`.
+This will build the docs and all of its dependencies.

+In order to build the components, you can run `npm run nx build components`.

+If you want to build everything, run `npm run nx run-many --target=build --all`.

+### Serving the docs

+`npm run nx serve docs`

+**NOTE: Currently you must build before serving**

+### Running the tests

+We have two types of tests: `unit` and `e2e`.

+In order to run unit tests run: `npm run nx test <project-name>`.

+In order to run e2e tests run: `npm run nx e2e <project-name>`.

+You can also run the commands for all relevant projects using the `run-many` command: `npm run nx run-many --target=test --all`.

+### Linting

+We have two types of linting.
+Code linting and scss linting.
+The target names are `lint` and `stylelint` respectively.

+Usage example: `npm run nx stylelint themes`.

 ## What do I need to know to help?

 If you are looking to help to with a code contribution our project uses [Typescript](https://www.typescriptlang.org), [Lit](https://lit.dev) and [Sass](https://sass-lang.com).
 If you don't feel ready to make a code contribution yet, no problem!
 You can also check out the [documentation issues](https://github.com/Vonage/vivid-3/labels/Type%3A%20documentation) or the [design issues](https://github.com/Vonage/vivid-3/labels/Type%3A%20Design%20%F0%9F%8E%A8) that we have.